Simona7-code/TXA/README.md

 - Inside the _generation_ folder there is the notebook that allowed the creation of the dataset definitively used in order to carry out the task;
 - Three jupyter notebook files containing:
     - text exploration using NLTK library methods and performing various tasks such as entity name recognition and sentiment analysis;
-    - the application of different non-LLM classification algorithms.
+    - the application of different non-LLM classification algorithms;
     - the application of the BertForSequenceClassification (LLM) classification model.
 - A pdf file containing the project report and the presentation of the results obtained.